Table of contents: Removal ↓ Installation ↓

 - 15 - bolt, 65 Nm

-- 16 - support.
-After repair, before applying the foot brake, first adjust the parking brake.
+- 16 - Caliper.
+After repair, before pressing the foot brake, first adjust the parking brake.

 - 17 - brake pads.
-Replace only complete on the entire axle.
+Replace only as a set on the entire axle.

-Warning: If the brake pads are to be reinstalled, they must be marked before being removed.
-It is not allowed to change brake pads from outside to inside and vice versa or from left to right wheel.
-Changing pads can cause uneven braking.
-Be sure to replace all the pads at the same time, even if only one of them has reached the wear limit.
+Warning: If the brake pads are to be reinstalled, they must be marked before removal.
+Do not switch the brake pads from the outside to the inside or vice versa, or from the left wheel to the right.
+Switching the pads may result in uneven braking.
+Always replace all pads at the same time, even if only one has reached the wear limit.

-1. Mark with paint the position of the rear wheels relative to the hub.
-This will allow the assembly to install the balanced wheel in its original position.
-Loosen the wheel bolts with the vehicle on the ground.
-Raise the car, put it on stands and remove the rear wheels.
+1. Mark the position of the rear wheels relative to the hub with paint.
+This will allow you to install the balanced wheel in its original position during assembly.
+Loosen the wheel mounting bolts with the car on the ground.
+Raise the car, place it on stands and remove the rear wheels.

 2. Release the parking brake cable.
-Remove clip -1- from the side.
-Press the lever at the caliper in the direction of the arrow and disconnect the brake cable -3-.
+Remove the clamp on the side –1–.
+Press the lever at the caliper in the direction of the arrow and disconnect the brake cable –3–.

 3. Disconnect the caliper at the top and bottom.
-While doing this, hold the guide pin with a wrench.
-Remove the housing, the brake hose remains attached.
+Hold the guide pin with a wrench while doing this.
+Remove the housing, the brake hose remains connected.

-4. Remove the caliper and tie it with wire to the body.
-The brake hose must not be under tension.
+4. Remove the caliper and tie it to the body with wire.
+The brake hose should not be stretched.

 5. Remove the brake pads and retainers from the guide.